denisabd/narrator/README.md

 cat(summarization)
 ```

-Global sales stand at 38,790,478.4 units, with North America and EMEA
+Sales count is impressive at 38790478.4, with North America and EMEA
-leading the charts.
-In North America, Food & Beverage and Electronics
+making a substantial contribution.
+In North America, Food & Beverage and
-are significant drivers, while in EMEA, Food & Beverage and Electronics
+Electronics were key products, while EMEA saw the same success with
-dominate.
-Food & Beverage and Electronics continue to be the outlying
+those categories.
+Overall, Food & Beverage and Electronics were
-products in terms of sales figures.
+top-performing products across all regions.

 In Python: